PlainDevelopment/discord-bot-eco/README.md

 await economy.getTimeout(userID, timeout);
 ```
 - Timeout can be: **daily**, **weekly** or **monthly**.
-- Returns the *milliseconds* since when the reward was *last claimed*.
+- Returns the *milliseconds* until the next reward is ready.

 ### GetStreak
 ```js